Next.js

 /**

-* Initialize client side Transifex Native instance cache
+* Initialize the client-side Transifex Native cache from server props.

 *